ShyamW/Weather_Analysis/README.md

 1. Python 2.7 or Later
     * Programming Language
 2. ConfigParser (configparser if python 3.x)
-    * Library to read parameter data suchas the url to parse
+    * Library to read parameter data such as the url to parse
 3. requests
     * Used to Parse Weather Data from National Weather Service
 4. bs4